gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 * `[Upstream]`: for the `gigadb-website` project
 * `[UpstreamAlt]`: for the `alt-gigadb-website` project

-You populate these sections with AWS access keys for the `Gigadb` and `GigadbAlt` users respectively.
+You populate these sections with AWS access keys for the `Gigadb` IAM user.

 ```